 Getting Your Used or Salvage Car Through Qatar Customs

 Provided that your used U.S. vehicle meets the restrictions for importation into Qatar (outlined above), you should find that processing your vehicle through Qatar’s customs is a relatively easy affair.
-Aside from paying the appropriate duties and taxes, which are outlined in the next section, you will also need to furnish the relevant documentation.
+Pay the duties and taxes outlined in the next section, you will also need to furnish the relevant documentation.
 This will include:

 - Proof of Ownership at Origin

 - The Original Bill of Landing

 - A Document Professing the Value of the Vehicle